Tuesday, December 1, 2009

 Kenzinger (4.5% ABV, a "golden session ale" and PBC's flagship beer) was up first and it looked amazing: a crisp golden color with a huge rocky, foamy head that lingered atop the liquid.
 Everything finally settles in and leaves hefty gobs of residue on the glass.
 Quite frankly, the head out of the bottle was actually a bit too crazy, as even the most careful of pours foamed up very easily.
 Regardless, this one was incredible looking.

-the aroma, and these all carry over to the flavor where they meet up with a nice hint of pepper which hits you with a quick hop bite at the finish of each sip.
+There's a blend of sweet, subtle hop juice, some caramel and a bit of grainy bread in the aroma, and these all carry over to the flavor where they meet up with a nice hint of pepper which hits you with a quick hop bite at the finish of each sip.
 Mouthfeel was maybe a touch thin, but this is a light bodied beer so that's to be expected to an extent.

 Kenzinger was ridiculously easy to drink and quite enjoyable.
 Simple, flavorful and certainly one to revisit.